-It’s platinum Royal Jubilee time, and the Queen celebrates 70 years on the throne.
+It’s Platinum Jubilee time, and the Queen celebrates 70 years on the throne.
 In the run up to platinum jubilee weekend people all over the country are planning events.
-You can find out what’s going on in the Chilterns or near you at: The Queen's Platinum Jubilee 2022
+You can find out what’s going on in the Chilterns or near you at: The Queen’s Platinum Jubilee 2022

 To entertain you in the run up, here are some stories about Royals in residence in the Chilterns throughout history and the dramatic rise and fall of Chilterns towns and villages, with tales of battles, murder plots, Royal pole vaulting disasters and lost earrings.
 You can visit all the places mentioned.

 - Did you know that the tiny village of Ewelme once had a palace?